fukiame/virtualpen-touch-but-i-ruined-everything/README.md

+# Android Virtual Pen, scuffed edition

+canonically poor man's osu tablet

+changes compared to upstream:

+- removed tool type check, now the app accepts touch input
+- removed pressure support
+- force the app to be fullscreen and be on landscape

+for releases, check the [Releases](https://github.com/fukiame/virtualpen-touch-but-i-ruined-everything/releases) section

+below is the original README of the upstream project

 # Android Virtual Pen

 Android Virtual Pen allows to send pen input data from your android device to a pc host where it emulates a virtual pen.